 Before you end up on the line with a phone scammer, take these steps to avoid receiving scam phone calls in the first place.

-- Join the National Do Not Call List: You can register both your cell phone and landline (if you have one).
-At the same website you can also report unwanted calls (likely scammers) that violate the list.
+Join the National Do Not Call List: You can register both your cell phone and landline (if you have one).
+On the same website, you can also report unwanted calls (likely scammers) that violate the list.